 Foodies rejoice, you can have your lawn and eat it too!
 The leaves of the young dandelion plant (notice I didn’t say weed) are delicious in salads and as sauteed greens.
 They are high in vitamin A, C , K, and B6, thiamin, riboflavin, calcium, iron (crucial for generating red blood cells), potassium (to help regulate heart rate and blood pressure), and manganese.* What time is better than Spring to cleanse your body with this natural diuretic AND inject some good stuff into your blood.
 I’m not a doctor, but eating healthier in the Spring always seems a good way to chase away those winter blues to me.

-I didn’t pick the dandelions from my backyard because I have dogs.
-If you are adventurous, you can go out to an area that hasn’t been sprayed and pick yours, but I bought mine at a health food store because I wanted to be sure they were organic and clean.
-I’ve had them in a salad before but you need to have really young tender leaves if you want to eat them raw.
-Sauteeing them in a bit of oil, salt, and acid makes them quite tasty as well.
+Don’t pick the dandelion greens from your backyard if you have dogs.
+Find an area that hasn’t been sprayed and pick yours, or buy them at a health food store if you want to be sure they are organic and clean.
+They’re great in a salad before but only if you have really young tender leaves.
+Sautéeing them in a bit of oil, salt, and acid makes them quite tasty as well.
 This recipe also uses one of the first herbs that will come up in your garden in the spring, grab those chives while they are young and tender and use them on everything!

 Sweet Potato Patties with Dandelion Greens